 If the proposal obtains a passing score of seventy (70) and above, and is approved without comments, it shall proceed to designation of funding which may either be under PCIEERD Grants-in-Aid (DOST-GIA) or DOST Grants-in-Aid (DOST-GIA).

+If the proposal obtains a passing score of seventy (70) and above, and is approved with comments, a rejoinder must be submitted to the DPMIS.

 If the proposal is to be funded under PCIEERD-GIA, a memorandum of agreement shall be processed.
 Nevertheless, if it is under DOST-GIA, an executive brief, line-item-budget, PowerPoint presentation, and endorsement letter shall be submitted to Special Projects Division (SPD) for inclusion in the DOST-ExeCom agenda.

-If the proposal obtains a passing score of seventy (70) and above, and is approved with comments, a rejoinder must be submitted to the DPMIS.

 The rejoinder shall be reviewed by the Project Manager and Division Chief concerned prior to re-evaluation and recommendation of the PMT/GC members.